 Students also tend to stay on task when they feel the value and relevance of the task they’ve been asked to complete.
 When tasks are similar or clearly related to upcoming assignments or assessments, students are intrinsically motivated to practice in order to prepare for that graded work.

 Finally, keep activities short.
-Give students a clear goal or task, rather than a vague instruction like “discuss your answer”.
+Give students a clear goal or task, rather than a general instruction like “discuss your answer”.
 Tell students you’re going to give them a limited and specified time to work.
 If they end up needing more time, provide it if possible.

-You can ask one group of students to share their reasoning, ask others if they had alternative ideas or approaches.
+You can ask one group of students to share their reasoning or ask others if they had alternative ideas or approaches.
 If a response reflects a common misunderstanding, invite other students to help explain why this line of reasoning is incorrect.
 You can also not just correct the response, but help them to understand how experts approach the problem.

 You can also highlight the ways that the activity reflects how they will be asked to use the information on an upcoming assignment.
 For example, you might say “We just walked through an analysis of this journal article, first looking at the methods and data tables, then critiquing the conclusions and argument.
 This is the same approach you’ll be asked to use as you read articles on your own and is the kind of reasoning I’ll expect on the paper due next week.”